 “A beer gets forever and instantaneously altered the moment it gets poured into a glass of oxygen, you know,” he explains further.
 “When you’re responsible for making a beer and packaging a beer and absolutely at all costs minimizing oxygen uptake into that beer throughout the process, and then all of a sudden when the beer finally has its big moment in the sun you’re just going to throw it under the wheel of your car and run over it by pouring it into a glass of oxygen.”

-He knows there will be detractors, haters even, but he’s used to it, he doesn’t care.
+John knows there will be detractors — haters even — but he’s used to it, he doesn’t care.
 Nothing is more important than the beer.

 I listen to all this and I’m convinced, if not by the science then by the ferocity of his own conviction.
 I tell him that I will never again drink a Heady Topper from a glass.
 And I mean it.